mayconfmelo/min-manual/src/utils.typ

 }

-// UTIL: utils.storage() manages and store configurations and other data (see USAGE)
+// FEAT: utils.storage() manages and store configurations and other data (see USAGE)
 #let storage(
   add: none,
   get: none,